loomnetwork/loom-sdk-documentation/docs/en/testnet-plasma.md

 **EthCoin**

-If you transfer Eth to your Extdev account, it'll get deposited into the EthCoin contract:
+If you transfer Eth to your Loom Testnet account, it'll get deposited into the EthCoin contract:

 Instantiate the contract like this: